Ireland’s Kerry Way is one of the best multi-day walking Trails.

 Who would enjoy a Kerry Way walking Experience?

 One of the great things about the Kerry way is its accessibility and suitability for all walkers.
 You don’t need to be super fit and it’s relatively easy to get off the trail when needed.
 Provided you walk a suitable and comfortable distance each day, most people will enjoy the Kerry Way experience.

 An increasing number of people are getting active and looking for holiday escapes from their busy lives.
-Switching off and clearing your minds is the real reward.
+Switching off, unwinding and clearing your mind is the real reward.
 This is evidenced by the popularity of movies such as The Way with Martin Sheen, Wild with Reese Witherspoon and the myriad of Outdoor publications.
 In fact many of my guests are new to trail walking and they absolutely love it.
 Furthermore they get a real sense of achievement when finishing a day on the Kerry Way.

 We invite you to discover the Kerry Way the easy way.

 I am surprised, in particular, by the number of Irish people wanting to complete trails such as the Camino de Santiago, without ever considering the Kerry way – much closer to home.
 Without a doubt the Kerry Way is one of the best long distance walking trails and perfect for building your experience.
 Of course, for those living in Ireland or those with direct flights access to Kerry airport, it’s very convenient too!